XPRIZE/GLEXP-Team-CCI/pubbly_schoolhouse/README.md

 The following are instructions for how to create a copy of our Xprize submission's APK.

 First create your Cordova boiler plate project.
 You can use whatever program name/owner you want, but TeamCCI used "cordova create schoolHouse com.cci.schoolHouse SchoolHouse".
 For general instructions, see section "Adding content: Cordova boilerplate project".
 After boilerplate steps, your CLI should generate an APK, although it is just a "this works" page.
-You can verify this APK on any android tablet.
+You can verify this APK on any Android tablet.

 * Choose which language you wish to build
     * For English, use folder "pubbly_schoolhouse/XpirizePrograms/EnglishWebRoot"
     * For Swahili, use folder "pubbly_schoolhouse/XpirizePrograms/SwahiliWebRoot"
-* Empty the contents of your cordova's www folder
+* Empty the contents of your Cordova's www folder
     * rm -r {YourCordovaProject}/www/*
 * Copy the contents of your selected language folder (EnglishWebRoot) into your boilerplate www folder
     * cp pubbly_schoolhouse/XpirizePrograms/EnglishWebRoot/* {YourCordovaProject}/www/
-Your cordova project should look something like this
+Your Cordova project should look something like this

 <pre>
 .